An Analytical and AI-discovered Stable, Accurate, and Generalizable Subgrid-scale Closure for Geophysical Turbulence

-While here we only focused on the SGS stress tensor in 2D turbulence, these findings are relevant to multi-scale modeling in other dynamical systems too, as coarse-graining any quadratic nonlinearity can lead to an NGM-like representation, e.g., as already shown for heat flux~\cite{jakhar2024learning}.
-This work also presents the importance of combining physical and mathematical insight to better harness the power of AI methods in accelerating scientific discovery.
+\KJ{Finally, it should be noted that} while here we only focused on the SGS stress tensor in 2D turbulence, these findings are relevant to multi-scale modeling in other dynamical systems too, as coarse-graining any quadratic nonlinearity can lead to an NGM-like representation, \KJ{e.g., as already shown for heat flux in Rayleigh-B\'enard convection~\cite{jakhar2024learning}.} This work also presents the importance of combining physical and mathematical insight to better harness the power of AI methods in accelerating scientific discovery.